-Click Export Batch File to download the batch payment file.
+Click Export Batch File to download the file.

-Importing your saved batch file to your bank
+Import the batch payment file to your bank

-If the bank offers you the option to process the batch as either a single statement line or multiple statement lines, choose the single statement line.
+- If you're asked to process the batch as a single statement line or multiple statement lines, choose the single statement line.

-If you import the saved batch file into your bank account, it's important that you don't change the file format or the data in the file.
-The exception to this rule is if you're uploading a file to a New Zealand HSBC account.
+If you import the saved batch file into your bank account, it's important not to change the file format or the data in the file (unless you're uploading to a New Zealand HSBC account).

-X= Branch number Y= Account number Z= Suffix
+- The format should be XXXYYYYYYZZZ (X= Branch number Y= Account number Z= Suffix)

-- If you do multiple batch payments in one day you'll need to choose a unique Payment Set Number which immediately follows the account number.
-For example PS0, PS1, PS2.
+- If you do multiple batch payments in one day, choose a unique Payment Set Number which immediately follows the account number.
+For example, PS0, PS1, PS2.

-- Save the file and upload to your New Zealand HSBC account.
+- Save the file and upload it to your New Zealand HSBC account.

-Select deskbank csv as the import profile instead of 'fixed bank length'.
-If it is set up as fixed bank length, you will need to change this by deleting your existing import profile and creating a new one.
+Select deskbank csv as the import profile (not fixed bank length).
+If it's set to fixed bank length, delete your existing import profile and create a new one.

-If you're new to uploading files into your bank account for these types of payments, contact your bank to find out how to do this.
+If you haven't uploaded files into your bank account for these types of payments before, contact your bank to find out how to do this.